John Jackson "Jack" Drullinger

 3. William Mike Drullinger, b.
 6 Jan 1911, Portland, Callaway, MO Find all individuals with events at this locationd.
 21 Feb 1984, Columbia, Boone, MO Find all individuals with events at this location (Age 73 years)

 5. Melvin Lute "Buck" Drullinger, b.
-9 Oct 1918, Bluffton, Callaway, MO Find all individuals with events at this locationd.
+9 Oct 1918, Portland, Callaway, MO Find all individuals with events at this locationd.
 3 May 1971, Calloway County, MO Find all individuals with events at this location (Age 52 years)

 Family ID F5020 Group Sheet | Family Chart